 When a study programme is subject to a substantial overhaul, the following transitional provisions will apply.
 After the last regular activities of the 'old' programme and the related test or examination have been completed, this test or examination will be held two more times by way of resit.
 After that, it will be decided which test or examination that is part of the 'new' programme the student must sit to replace the 'old' one.
 If a student is not admissible for a unit of study that is carried out in the old way for the last time, the student must eliminate the deficiency and prepare for the new curriculum in a tailored programme.
-Students who started in the first and second semester from September 2019, students who started in the third and fourth semester from September 2020 and students who will start in the fifth semester from September 2021 and the sixth semester from February 2022 will do this in the new curriculum architecture.
-The '2021-2022 TER HBO-ICT Full-time - four teaching methods' applies to these students.
+Students who commenced with (or retook) the first semester or second semester from September 2019, students who commenced with (or retook) semester 3 or 4 from September 2020, students who commenced with (or retook) semester 5 or 6 from September 2021, and students who commence with (or retake) semester 7 from September 2022 will do so in the new curriculum architecture.
+For these students, the TER 2022-2023 HBO-ICT full-time - four teaching methods applies.